Bag of Tricks for Adversarial Training: Bag of tricks

 \section{Bag of tricks}

-Our overarching goal is to investigate how the implementation details affect the performance of the adversarially trained models.
+Our overarching goal is to investigate how the \emph{usually overlooked} implementation details affect the performance of the adversarially trained models.
 Our experiments are done on CIFAR-10~\citep{Krizhevsky2012} under the $\ell_{\infty}$ threat model of maximal perturbation $\epsilon=8/255$, without accessibility to additional data.
 We evaluate the models under 10-steps PGD attack (\textbf{PGD-10})~\citep{madry2018towards} and AutoAttack (\textbf{AA})~\citep{croce2020reliable}.
+For the PGD attack, we apply untargeted mode using ground truth labels, step size of $2/255$, and $5$ restarts for evaluation / no restart for training.
+For the AutoAttack\footnote{https://github.com/fra31/auto-attack}, we apply the standard version, with no restart for AutoPGD and FAB, compared to $5$ restarts for plus version.
 We consider some basic training tricks and perform ablation studies on each of them, based on the default training setting as described below:

 \textbf{Default setting.} Following \citet{rice2020overfitting}, in the default setting, we apply the primary PGD-AT framework and the hyperparameters including batch size $128$; SGD momentum optimizer with the initial learning rate of $0.1$; weight decay $5\times 10^{-4}$; ReLU activation function and no label smoothing; train mode for batch normalization when crafting adversarial examples.
-All the models are trained for $110$ epochs with the learning rate decays by a factor of $0.1$ at $100$ and $105$ epochs, respectively. \emph{We report the results on the checkpoint with the best PGD-10 accuracy}.
+All the models are trained for $110$ epochs with the learning rate decaying by a factor of $0.1$ at $100$ and $105$ epochs, respectively. \emph{We report the results on the checkpoint with the best PGD-10 accuracy}.

 Note that our empirical observations and conclusions may not always generalize to other datasets or AT frameworks, but we emphasize the importance of using consistent implementation details (not only the same model architectures) to enable fair comparisons among different AT methods.